Ziednaga/AndromiX-SDDM-Theme/README.md

 Contributions, suggestions, and feedback are welcome.
 Thank you for using AndromiX-KDE!

 ### Plans to create AndromiX SDDM Theme Nobara Linux edition in the future.
-### Plans to change the action icon to someones made by me.
+### Plans to change the action icons to someones made by me in the nearby future.

 # How to set up: